refinedev/refine/documentation/docs/customPages.md

 :::

 :::danger
-If you want to anything operation by using `resource` in custom page, you have to pass as `name` prop to `<Resource>` component like below code.
+`refine` needs to know in order to manage resources, It recognizes them from the `<Resource>` component you have given to the `<Admin>` component.
+So, you need to give the resources you use in the custom page to the `<Admin>` component.
+But you don't need list, create, edit and show pages, you just need to give the name like the below code.

 ```tsx
 <Resource name="posts" />